arifrazakh/Coop-MAPPO-IoV/README.md

 </p>

 <p align="justify">
-<b>Left: Normalized radar summary.</b> The figure compares throughput, deadline satisfaction, QoE, fairness, low-energy behavior, and low-blocking performance in one view.
+<b>Left: Normalized radar summary.</b> The figure compares throughput, deadline-related service quality, QoE, fairness, low-energy behavior, and low-blocking performance in one view.
 The proposed method dominates most axes simultaneously, confirming that the reward does not collapse to a single objective.
 </p>

 <p align="justify">
-<b>Right: QoE CDF.</b> The per-user QoE distribution of the proposed method is shifted furthest to the right, indicating more users receive higher average service quality.
+<b>Right: QoE CDF.</b> The per-user QoE distribution of the proposed method is shifted furthest to the right, indicating that more users receive higher average service quality.
 </p>

 <p align="center">